IITTeaching/cs425-f22-group-16/README.md

     INSERT INTO usesbranch VALUES ('C0842', 'B03');

 # HOW TO USE:
+## Requirements
+        Packages needed to run the app are: flask, psycopg2, psycopg2-binary (I do think this package was required, but if errors come up then download this).
 ## Login In Page:
   #### - To Login as a Manager/Teller:
          - Username: admin